ZeevKahana/Hopperz/README.md

 10/07/24
 -added different sprite colors to choose from in the menu screen (currently have white / yellow / grey colors. more in the future)

+10/08/24
+-added a working DB connected to API
+-added max velocity speed for rabbits when falling -fixed bugs

 10/07/24
 -improved 'space' map.